jsim2010/udacity-self_driving_car/UnscentedKalmanFilters/README.md

 The goals / steps of this project are the following:

-* Utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurments.
+* Utilize an unscented kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurments.